jasonwei20/jasonwei20.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
-I'm a second year student at Dartmouth College, studying Computer Science and Engineering.
+My name is Jason.
+I'm a second-year undergraduate student at Dartmouth College, studying Computer Science and Engineering.
 I'm interested in machine learning, deep learning, and computer vision.

 I work with [Saeed Hassanpour](https://www.hassanpourlab.com/) on deep learning for medical image analysis.
 I also work for Protago Labs, an artificial intelligence company based in my hometown in Virginia.